 Applicants are accepted for the fall term only.

-For admission to the graduate program in speech-language pathology, the applicant must have:

-- Undergraduate GPA of 3.0

-- GACE Program Admission Assessment or exemption

-- GRE scores of 147 verbal, 147 quantitative and 3.5 analytical (or 1000 combined GRE score: preferred; 800 GRE score minimum)

-- Three strong letters of recommendation

-- Interview with speech-language pathology faculty by invitation only

-- On-site writing sample

-- Clear criminal background check

-Students with undergraduate majors other than speech-language pathology must complete the undergraduate prerequisite course sequence before taking graduate level courses in speechlanguage pathology.
+For admission to the graduate program in speech-language pathology, the applicant must have: - Undergraduate GPA of 3.0 or better - GACE Program Admission Assessment or exemption - GRE scores: Recommended combined score (Verbal + Quantitative) of 297 or higher - Three strong letters of recommendation from professional references - Interview with speech-language pathology faculty by invitation only - Personal Statement/Essay - Clear criminal background check Students with undergraduate majors other than speech-language pathology must complete the undergraduate prerequisite course sequence before being admitted to the graduate program in speech-language pathology.
 Students planning to work in the P-12 setting must take 12 credit hours in addition to SLPA courses in order to obtain service certification.
 Additional requirements may be incurred as the program of study is planned.

-Specialist in Education

-Professional Counseling, Ed.S.
+Specialist in Education Professional Counseling, Ed.S.